aMarCruz/js-cleanup/README.md

 ### Custom Filters

-You can set custom filters through regexes that matches the content of the comments that you want to preserve.
+A custom filter is a regex that must match the content of the comments that you want to preserve.

-The string to which the regex is applied does not includes the first slash, nor the `*/` terminator of the multiline comments, so the multiline comments begins with an asterisk (`*`) and single-line comments begins with a slash (`/`).
+The content of the comments tested by each filter does not includes the first slash, nor the `*/` terminator of the multiline comments, so the multiline comments begins with an asterisk (`*`) and single-line comments begins with a slash (`/`).

 For example, the following filters will preserve ESLint directives and _multiline_ comments starting with a dash: